zanyehtet/canvas-sketch-ani/README.md

-Preview is in the gif file
+Preview animation is in the gif file

 ## Install the CLI tool globally
 npm install canvas-sketch-cli -g